 That was the correspondence address on Chaudhari Rahmat Ali's first and best-known pamphlet.
 In Now or Never: Are We to Live or Perish Forever?, he first commits that fateful toponym to paper.
 The neologism, entirely of his own making, becomes a runaway success, and the basis for a 'Pakistan Movement'.

 If Rahmat Ali himself is now largely forgotten, it is perhaps because of the querulant passion of the purist with which he propagated his plan for the post-independence future of Muslims in British India.
-His vision of a commonwealth of faith-based homelands, which he called Dinia, now has the fantastic ring of fiction to it.
+His vision of a commonwealth of faith-based homelands, which he called Dinia, now has the ring of fantastic fiction to it.

 As so often with purists, he ended up the sole defender of his ideas, even as the name 'Pakistan' became the rallying cry for a slightly different cause.
 Broke and alone, Rahmat Ali died in Cambridge on 3 February 1951, during an influenza epidemic.